molgenis/molgenis/docs/developer_documentation/app-development.md

 }
 ```

+_Note that you can not create a config.json on your root path of the project.
+It will not build anymore._

 ## Available javascript variables
 MOLGENIS deploys apps with a bit of system information inside a global variable to get your app up and running.
 These are described below.